arkan/cloudflare-ddns/README.md

 ```

-Added CURL to perform health checks from insdide the container
+Added CURL to perform health checks from inside the container
 eg.:
 ```
     healthcheck: